cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 If the context is underspecified, the product is underspecified.
 If the context can’t be evaluated, the product can’t scale.

-Before I write a single word, I answer three questions:
+Before writing a single word, answer three questions:

 1. **What decision will this output be used for?**
 2. **Who or what consumes it next?**
 3. **What is the cost of being wrong?**

-These questions don’t shape phrasing.
-They shape **what information is injected and what is deliberately excluded**.

-If I can’t answer them, I’m not ready to write the prompt.
+These questions shape **what information is injected and what is deliberately excluded**.
+If the team can’t answer them, then th team is not ready to write the prompt.

 ---

-## 2. My default structure for context-engineered prompts
+## 2. Default structure for context-engineered prompts

-Almost every production LLM interaction I ship follows the same **context layering**:
+Almost every production LLM interaction should follow the same **context layering**:

 ```text
 Role: